davidhullster/davidhullster.github.io/_posts/2021-12-30-selinux-tips.markdown

 <p>Then I was able to successfully restart the Node.js app</p>
 <br>

-### Getting "Permission Denied while connectng to upstream" error in the Nginx error log.
-Resolved by enabling network access from nginx.
+<b>Getting "Permission Denied while connectng to upstream" error in the Nginx error log.
+Resolved by enabling network access from nginx.</b>
 <pre>
 setsebool -P http_can_network_connect 1
 </pre>